 Bert Stamps was in command from the beginning until Hap Rose took over in 1959.
 Hap remained as the head golf professional until 1978.
 Larry Babica, Kelly Wolfe, and Mike Schy were resident professionals for roughly five years each.
 Kenny Collins served from 1994 to 2010, Todd Hansen, 2010 to 2017 followed by Derek Standridge.
 Currently, Richard Thompkins serves as the head golf professional.

 The first superintendent was Owen Stone from 1956 to 1975.
 The Stone family has been in the business of looking after golf courses in the area for over 50 years.
 There are now several Stones affiliated at prominent clubs up and down the Valley.
-In fact, his grandson, Derek, is assistant superintendent at Belmont Country Cub now.
+In fact, his grandson, Derek, is the superintendent at Belmont Country Cub now.
 It is said that, if you are fortunate to have a Stone at your facility, you have the wisdom of all of them put together.

 The professional with the greatest impact and the longest tenure was Hap Rose.
 He lived on the course and did whatever necessary to keep the club moving forward.
 His wife, Pretz was also active in the club as well, helping whenever needed, and enjoying playing golf with the other ladies.

 Hap’s other assistant was a black Labrador named appropriately, Jet.
 An amazing dog, he was trained to stay within the boundary of the course.
 He was a rescue messenger and delivery man.
 If a cart broke down on the course, Jet was summoned and then sent with a message back to the cart barn where a replacement cart would be dispatched.
 Jet would also amazingly deliver, upon command, things to Pretz at home, a small bag, the mail, or a note across the course to their home on the fifth tee.
 If someone tried to intercept him while in route, he would growl and not allow any interference with his mission.